The Trench Award

 2016 Rachel Goode | Soprano

-THE CONNOLLY AWARD FOR VOICE
+THE CONNOLLY AWARD

 This new award will be presented for five years to a singer in The Trench Award, starting in 2025.